Lorddoyo/password_locker/README.md

 * Load gitHub on your browser.
 * Search for Lorddoyo/.... repository.
 * Fork the data onto your own personal repository
-* run 'ng install' on terminal
-* run 'ng serve' on terminal
+* Run ./run.py on your terminal
-* to access the live website,click on this url https://Lorddoyo.github.io/github/

 ## known bugs

-no bugs
+No bugs

 ## Technologies Used

-CSS for styling , HTML for webpage design.
-Typescript for back-end.

-## Dependecies

-Angular CLI
+Python3.6

 ## Support and contact details